JosephWeaver/100DaysofCode/README.md

 # 100DaysofCode - Log
 ✅ Accountability for my coding journey on #100DaysOfCode!

+## R1D68: Wednesday, March 7, 2018
+**Progress:** Live-coded for hours with students during one of my workshops at Academy of Art University.
+There were lots of CodePens, but I don't save them :P

+**Thoughts:** Very light day otherwise.
+Very nice.

 ## R1D67: Tuesday, March 6, 2018
 **Progress:** Live-coded for 3 hours in front of one of my classes at Academy of Art University.
 There were lots of CodePens, but I don't save them :P